unff/Escoba/README.md

 - [x] clicking an account doesnt refresh the form data. fix?
 - [x] populating the form data from clicking and clicking Send makes a new account instead of modifying the existing. fix?
 - [x] fix account form. 'send' is poor wording. 'create' and/or 'modify' would be better
-- [ ] add bill tracking to this at some point.
-See billtrack section below
-- [ ] Switch to firebase?
-Would that provide any better usage?
 - [x] throw away a nghts worth of code because the Account wouldnt pass correctly
 - [x] change click-to-edit behavior to a link in the footer.
 - [x] either hide the edit form or make it a modal until acct link clicked.